ummjevel/Generative-AI-for-beginners-dotnet/02-SettingUp.NETDev/getting-started-azure-openai.md

 Let's create a GitHub Codespace to develop with for the rest of this course.

 1. Open this repository's main page in a new window by [right-clicking here](https://github.com/microsoft/Generative-AI-for-beginners-dotnet) and selecting **Open in new window** from the context menu
+1. Fork this repo into your GitHub account by clicking the **Fork** button in the top right corner of the page
 1. Click the **Code** dropdown button and then select the **Codespaces** tab
 1. Select the **...** option (the three dots) and choose **New with options...**